sonejostudios/ScribusTextAnim/README.md

 Have a look at the "samples.mp4" file.

 ## Examples
-Open Example.sla or Example2.sla with Scribus and run TextAnim.
+Open example.sla or example2.sla with Scribus and run TextAnim.